kkron4221/food_list/mysite/README.md

-This application is search food materials.
+This application is search food materials.<br>
-This survey uses selenium.
+This survey uses selenium.<br>
-So Inaccurate value may be returned depending on the change of UI of the search target.
+So Inaccurate value may be returned depending on the change of UI of the search target.<br>